 Evidence-Based Program School Wide Prevention Programs Tier(s) of Implementation Tier 1 Describe the key EBP components that will be implemented.
-School wide prevention programs include Red Ribbon Weeks, Bullying Awareness and the Man Up Program.
-Explain how your district will implement evidence-based mental health services for students to improve the early identification of social, emotional, or behavioral problems or substance use disorders, as well as the likelihood of at risk students developing social emotional or behavioral problems, depression, anxiety disorders or suicidal tendencies, and how these will assist students dealing with trauma and violence.
+School wide prevention program Program. ns include Red Ribbon Weeks, Bullying Awareness and the Man Up the early identification of social the likelihood of at risk student mplement evidence-based mental health services for students to improve , emotional, or behavioral problems or substance use disorders, as well as s developing social emotional or behavioral problems, depression, anxiety ies, and how these will assist students dealing with trauma and violence.
 School wide prevention programs are on-going throughout the year.
 Programs are developed to help encourage students to make good choices, and at times explain why those are the best choices.
 Some programs such as the "Man Up" program is designed specifically for students exhibiting social, emotional, behavioral problems or substance use disorders, as well as the likelihood of at-risk students developing social, emotional, behavioral problems, depression, anxiety disorders, suicidal tendencies.
 Teachers and staff can refer students, counselor and administration approve students based on the overall group.
 PBIS strategies are also integrated.
 Explain how the supports will deliver evidence-based mental health care assessment, diagnosis, intervention, treatment and recovery services to students with one or more mental health or co-occurring substance abuse diagnoses and to students at high risk of such diagnoses.
 Intended Outcomes: 1.
 Increase knowledge of students.
 2. Improve students ability to discuss topics of concern.
 3. Decrease drug use, bullying, suicide and vaping.
 4. Awareness results in decreased discipline referrals and crises intervention.
 5. Increased comradery amongst student population.